gem5bootcamp/lps2024/slides/03-Developing-gem5-models/05-modeling-cores.md

 Resources to get you started can be found [materials/03-Developing-gem5-models/05-modeling-cores/02-add16-instruction](../../materials/03-Developing-gem5-models/05-modeling-cores/02-add16-instruction/).
 Of note, this contains a binary with the ADD16 instruction compiled in, and a config file to run binary in an RISC-V system.
-This config will let youn know if you have implemented the instruction correctly.
+This config will let you know if you have implemented the instruction correctly.

 ---